Divergence-free unfitted finite element discretisations for the Darcy problem: Conclusions

 \section{Conclusions}

 We have introduced divergence-free unfitted mixed finite element discretisations for Darcy flow that preserve pointwise discrete mass conservation and remain stable for arbitrarily small cut cells.
 The formulation admits both cell-wise (bulk) and face-based ghost-penalty realisations.
-We proved stability and optimal error estimates, including pressure-robust flux bounds for pure pressure boundary conditions, and demonstrated numerically that the methods deliver optimal convergence, cut-independent conditioning, and robust performance across different boundary conditions and parameter regimes.
+We proved stability and error estimates, including pressure-robust flux bounds for pure pressure boundary conditions.
+The error estimates are optimal in all considered cases, except in the presence of flux boundary conditions combined with trimmed polynomial spaces.
+The numerical experiments show that the methods deliver optimal convergence, cut-independent conditioning, and robust performance across different boundary conditions and parameter regimes.